hashicorp/consul/website/source/docs/agent/http/catalog.html.markdown

 ]
 ```

-This endpoint supports blocking queries and all consistency modes.

 The returned fields are as follows:

 - `Address`: IP address of the Consul node on which the service is registered